mikewadsten/dotfiles/README.md

 These are my dotfiles.
 There are many like them but these ones are mine.

 Installation
 ------------
 In order to use these dotfiles, you probably should install them.
-Below are two methods of doing so.
+I have taken to disliking the manual installation method, and so it is automated into the [automatic installation script][installer] used below.

 ### Automatic Installation
 The dotfiles can be installed just by running the automatic installer located in